zazaho/SimImg/README.md

 finder window.
 You can activate a condition by clicking on it name.
 The following options exist:

-* Some similarity metrics from ImageHash (optional).
+* Some gradient metrics adapted from ImageHash (dhash).
+Basically these measure whether two images have similar patterns of brighter and darker regions.

-* I have also implemented a measurement of how similar the colours are between two images, as well as between 5 regions (the four corners and the central part).
+* I have also implemented measurements of how similar the colours are between two images, as well as between 5 regions (the four corners and the central part).
+The measurement in HSV (hue-saturation-value) is supposed the best reflect how human perceive image information.

 * You can further select the maximum allowed time-span between the moments the pictures were taken in order to be considered a match.